Carel Fabritius: Painting

 Of all Rembrandt's pupils, Fabritius was the only one to develop his own artistic style.
 A typical Rembrandt portrait would have a plain dark background with the subject defined by spotlighting.
-In contrast, Fabritius' portraits feature delicately lit subjects against light-coloured, textured backgrounds.
+In contrast, Fabritius's portraits feature delicately lit subjects against light-coloured, textured backgrounds.
 Moving away from the Renaissance focus on iconography, Fabritius became interested in the technical aspects of painting.
 He used cool colour harmonies to create shape in a luminous style of painting.

 Fabritius was also interested in complex spatial effects, as can be seen in the exaggerated perspective of A View of Delft, with a Musical Instrument Seller's Stall (1652).
 He also showed excellent control of a heavily loaded brush, as in The Goldfinch (1654).
 All these qualities appear in the work of Vermeer and de Hooch, both also based in Delft; it is likely that Fabritius was a strong influence on them.